abstractcoder/abstractcoder.github.io/_posts/2014-08-22-how-to-get-started-building-mobile-apps-with-meteor-js.md

 meteor update --release CORDOVA-PREVIEW@3
 ```

-The add the package required to build an iOS app
+Then add the package required to build an iOS app

 ```bash
 meteor add-platform ios